Skip to main content

 Loading...

-• Press the Q key, then Save configuration will appear.
-At this point, press the Y key.
+• Press the Q key.
+When Save configuration appears, press the Y key.

 Loading...

-• The configuration should now be saved, and you will exit back to the command line interface.
+• The configuration should now be saved, and you will exit to the command line interface.

-• Enter the command below to start compilation.
+• Enter the following command to start the compilation.
 This process may take some time.

 make -j4